Power Talk Friday – LuAnn Nigara- The Things I Learned From A Well-Designed Business- Part 2 of Design Bloggers Conference Presentation

 - Things to look at when planning your new work year.

-#71 Dr. Ellen Fischer- Ellen cautions us about the main reasons that Interior Designers have trouble being profitable:
+#71 Dr. Ellen Fisher- Ellen cautions us about the main reasons that Interior Designers have trouble being profitable:

 - Undervaluing your time.